-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge -Students will develop overall their performance skills as musicians. -They will seek to improve their musicianship and confidence in performing. -They will explore what it takes to become a better musician and performer. -Students will explore how to become a better performer within a group. -They will work together to create a performance that will be performed to the class and an external audience. -They will develop their collaboration skills. -Students will be learning about the job roles and responsibilities within the Music Industry. -Students will look into case studies that will be based around jobs as well as carrying out research tasks -Students will complete an in class version of the Arts Award qualification where they complete a mini project in sharing a musical skill with another student. -They will complete a skills audit and research an artist of their choice. -Students will revisit their performance skills and seek to perform a more challenging piece. -Students will review their efforts and consider what they need to do to improve.
-Coursework -Students will begin their composition coursework.
-They will be assessed using the specification assessment criteria. -Students will start to notate their compositions and begin their write ups.
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge -Students will develop overall their performance skills as musicians. -They will seek to improve their musicianship and confidence in performing. -They will explore what it takes to become a better musician and performer. -Students will explore how to become a better performer within a group. -They will work together to create a performance that will be performed to the class and an external audience. -They will develop their collaboration skills. -Students will be learning about the job roles and responsibilities within the Music Industry. -Students will look into case studies that will be based around jobs as well as carrying out research tasks -Students will plan and organise a music product of their choice. -They will work as a class to achieve this so collaboration and team work skills are developed. -Students will also perform as part of this unit. -Students will revisit their performance skills and seek to perform a more challenging piece. -Students will review their efforts and consider what they need to do to improve.
+Coursework -Students will begin their Live Sound research coursework.
+They will be assessed using the specification assessment criteria. -Students will be introduced to the job roles in the music industry and begin to understand the equipment used for live performances.
 Key Assessments End of unit solo performance.
 Evaluation of their performance End of unit group performance.
 Evaluation of their performance End of unit test based on the job roles and responsibilities.
 Assessment of their portfolio.
 Assessment of performance piece Mid way assessment of their coursework Important literacy and numeracy developed this year Students will develop their music vocabulary from a range of different components such as composition and performance.
-Numeracy will be developed when looking at rhythmic notation Wider skills and enrichment Students will develop wider skills such as team work, commitment, bravery, ambition, responding to feedback, confidence, perseverance and creativity.
+Numeracy will be developed when looking at rhythmic notation Wider skills and enrichment Students are encouraged Students will develop wider skills such as team work, commitment, bravery, ambition, responding to feedback, confidence, perseverance and creativity.
 Students are encouraged to attend extra-curricular groups and to attend the Music curricular trips that take place throughout the year.
-How you can help your child at home ir instrument throughout f formance skills.
-Encourage ed in lesson.
+How you can help your child at home the year, whether or not p ement to hand work in on ed in lesson.
 Regular